Patient rights and responsibilities

 The patient is responsible for being considerate of the rights of other patients and hospital personnel and for assisting in the control of noise, privacy, and the number of visitors.
 The patient is responsible for being respectful of the property of other persons and of the hospital.

 At no time should employees be video or audio recorded by the patient or a representative of the patient.
-Only health system administrators can provide consent to employees who want to request video or audio recordation.
+Only health system administrators can provide consent to the patient or representative of the patient who is requesting video or audio recordation.

 Emanate Health hospitals/affiliates are nonsmoking facilities.